Myneyy/Mlauncher-v1/README.md

 ## Getting Started
 1. Download the latest version of MLauncher.
-2. Open the Mlauncher.sln
+2. Open `MLauncher.sln`.
-3. change debug to release and x64 to x86
+3. Switch the build configuration to Release and the platform to x86 if needed.
 4. Stay tuned for updates, where you'll be able to upload and manage your own projects.

 ---

 ## Leave a ⭐
+If you like this repository, please leave a star!

+---

 ## Contact / Feedback
 Suggestions, bug reports, or ideas are welcome!